 Basic Rider Course

-The MSF Basic eCourse is a highly interactive 3-hour online program that provides riders of all skill levels with the basics of motorcycling.
-The eCourse is a requirement that prepares you for the 4.5-hours of activity-based classroom exercises, and the 10-hours of hands-on riding exercises.
+The MSF Basic eCourse is a highly interactive 5-hour online program that provides riders of all skill levels with the basics of motorcycling.
+The eCourse is a requirement that prepares you for the hands-on riding exercises.
 On the riding range, your MSF-certified RiderCoach will guide you through the basic skills of straight-line riding, stopping, shifting, and turning, gradually progressing to swerving and emergency braking.
 Motorcycles are provided for all the students enrolled in the Basic Rider Course.
 If you are an automatic scooter rider, you can bring your own scooter with proof of insurance if it’s 500cc or less, 400 pounds or less, in good working order and registered as a motorcycle.

 **Students must bring a copy or photo on phone of the e-course completion certificate to the Basic Rider Course.